Convert AMR to OGA

 An OGA file, short for Ogg Vorbis Audio, is a multimedia file format developed by the Xiph.Org Foundation.
 It is designed primarily for efficiently streaming and compressing high-quality audio.
 Originating in the early 2000s, Ogg Vorbis was intended as an open-source alternative to proprietary formats like MP3.
 The OGA file extension signifies a container format that can encapsulate audio data encoded with the Vorbis codec, providing superior sound quality and smaller file sizes, making it a preferred choice for various multimedia applications.

-Check the file preview quickly and use AMR to OGA tools if you need to change the conversion settings.
+Check the preview and configure AMR to OGA tools before proceeding.

 Trim & cut AMR and convert it to OGA.